aws-samples/eks-alb-istio-with-tls/README.md

 ### Configure ALB Ingress Resource

 Istio can not use the TLS certificate in ACM directly.
 However, I will use ACM certificates with AWS Application Load Balancer to terminate HTTPS traffic and then forward to Istio ingress gateway for further processing.

 I need ``arn`` of ACM public certificate and domain configured in Route53.
-I’ll create a [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource to receive traffic from ALB and forward to Istio gateway.
+I’ll create an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource to receive traffic from ALB and forward to Istio gateway.
 You will need to edit ingress resource to configure annotations for AWS Application Load Balancer with TLS certificates.
 To make it simple, I have created a helm chart which accepts ACM certificate `arn` and host name as parameters; generate and install ingress correctly.